henrikmotzkus/AutomationDemo/README.md

 ### 4. How to use

     1. Clone the repository to your local workstation.
-    2. Open it with Visual Studio Code.
+    1. Open it with Visual Studio Code.
-    4. "deploy.ps1" is the command center.
+    1. "deploy.ps1" is the command center.
 Open deploy.ps1, every step will be rolled out with this script.
-    5. Then change your subscription ID and location in the deploy.ps1
+    1. Change your subscription ID and location in the deploy.ps1
+    1. The "Folder prefix" in the heading marks accordingly the folder where the scripts exists

 ## 5. Contact